BeichenHuang/Fractional-Programming-based-Clustering/README.md

-# Fractional-Programming-based-Clustering
+# Multidimensional Fractional Programming for Normalized Cuts
-Official implementation of paper: Multidimensional Fractional Programming for Normalized Cuts
+This is an official implementation of paper: Multidimensional Fractional Programming for Normalized Cuts